 If you have any Thanksgiving guests who eat a gluten-free diet, they very well could miss out on any stuffing unless you make a special kind just for them.
 And I don’t want anybody to miss out on stuffing.

 This Lentil & Mushroom Stuffing is gluten-free, but I think ANY guest would enjoy a little scoop of it.
-It’s made with a mixture of green and brown lentils (which I already had on hand for my Instant Pot Lentil Soup), and chock full of goodies like mushrooms, dried fruit, celery, onion and herbs.
+It’s made with a mixture of green and brown lentils (which I already had on hand for my Instant Pot Lentil Soup and lentil pasta sauce), and chock full of goodies like mushrooms, dried fruit, celery, onion and herbs.

 Be sure to add this to your Thanksgiving recipes list if you have gluten-free guests!